samthorold/DRM/efficient-market-hypothesis.md

 Rob Shiller first formulated the claim of "excess volatility" into a testable proposition in 1981.
+He considered a discounted cashflow model of equities going back to 1870.
+By using actual dividends paid out and some terminal value for the stock, he calculated a "perfect foresight" price for the stock, i.e. the "correct" price for the stock if market participants had been able to predict future dividends.
+The difference between the actual price and the perfect forecast price represents forecast errors.
+If market participants are rational, there should be no systematic forecast errors.
+Further, broad movements in perfect forecast price should correlate with broad moves in the actual price.

-He found strong evidence that the observed level of volatility contradicted the EMH.
+Shiller found strong evidence that the observed level of volatility contradicted the EMH.
 However, subsequent studies using different formulations of the problem found that the violation of the EMH had only borderline statistical significance.